-3.347.
+3.3445.
 Paragraph 3.10 of SF-1 [1] states that:

-"The regulatory body must: ...set up appropriate means of informing parties in the vicinity, the public and other interested parties, and the information media about the safety aspects (including health and environmental aspects) of facilities and activities and about regulatory processes; [and] consult parties in the vicinity, the public and other interested parties, as appropriate, in an open and inclusive process."
+"The regulatory body must: ...[s]et up appropriate means of informing parties in the vicinity, the public and other interested parties, and the information media about the safety aspects (including health and environmental aspects) of facilities and activities and about regulatory processes; [and] [c]onsult parties in the vicinity, the public and other interested parties, as appropriate, in an open and inclusive process."

-"The regulatory body shall promote the establishment of appropriate means of informing and consulting interested parties and the public about the possible radiation risks associated with facilities and activities, and about the processes and decisions of the regulatory body."
+""The regulatory body shall promote the establishment of appropriate means of informing and consulting interested parties and the public about the possible radiation risks associated with facilities and activities, and about the processes and decisions of the regulatory body."

-3.349.
-The regulatory body should develop and implement a communication and consultation strategy and should be committed to a high level of transparency and openness, while ensuring adequate level of protection of sensitive information, in order to address the legitimate concerns of interested parties in nuclear and radiation safety matters, to enable the regulatory body to make informed decisions and to contribute to ensuring its freedom from undue influences that might adversely affect safety.

-Recommendations and guidance covering the communication and consultation with interested parties are provided in Communication and Consultation with Interested Parties by the Regulatory Body, IAEA Safety Standards Series No. GSG-6 [47].
+3.3467.
+The regulatory body should develop and implement a communication and consultation strategy and should be committed to a high level of transparency and openness, while ensuring an adequate level of protection of sensitive information, in order to address the legitimate concerns of interested parties in nuclear and radiation safety matters, to enable the regulatory body to make informed decisions and to contribute to ensuring its freedom from undue influences that might adversely affect safety.
+Recommendations and guidance covering the communication and consultation with interested parties are provided in IAEA Safety Standards Series No. GSG-6, Communication and Consultation with Interested Parties by the Regulatory Body, IAEA Safety Standards Series No. GSG-6-[47].